Annapurna Circuit Trek with Tilicho Lake

 Manang serves as a vital acclimatization stop for our journey.
 On this day, we will rest and allow our bodies to adapt to the growing elevation.
 It is essential to keep our bodies active while acclimatizing.
 Hence, we will take this opportunity to explore Manang.

-We will take a short excursion to Gangapurna Lake, also famous as Ice Lake.
-Similarly, we can also explore Manang Village and the Himalayan Rescue Association in Vraga Village to learn about altitude sickness, its symptoms, and prevention methods.
+During our acclimatization day in Manang, we can take a short 1-hour round-trip walk to Gangapurna Lake (~3,540 m), a glacial lake nestled below the Gangapurna Glacier, and optionally embark on a more challenging 7–8 hour round-trip hike to Ice Lake (Kicho Tal) (~4,600 m), known for its panoramic views and often-frozen alpine waters.
+Similarly, we can also explore Manang Village and the Himalayan Rescue Association to learn about altitude sickness, its symptoms, and prevention methods.
 We can also enjoy the stunning views of Annapurna III, Pisang, Tilicho, and Chulu Peaks.

 Accommodations: